Jorge-Ernesto1355/React_Chat_widget/README.md

 | └ `formStyles`    | object | No          | Styles for the entire form container.                     |
 | `config`          | object | No          | Configuration for the AI service.                         |
 | `children`        | React  | No          | Custom children component. render chat opener.            |

+### `initialQuestions`

+An array of objects containing the initial questions to be displayed in the chat interface.

 ---